Surgical Resident Physician Supervision Policy

 vi) Repair of skin and soft tissue lacerations

 vii) Excision of lesions of the skin and subcutaneous tissues

 xi) Bedside debridement

-c) Each PGY-1 will have a procedural logbook and a patient management competency log book describing each patient management scenario with a space for supervisory comments and documentation of attendance.
+C) Each PGY-1 will have a procedural logbook describing each patient management scenario with a space for supervisory comments and documentation of attendance.
 Once the resident has documented completion of the appropriate number for each competency, the logbook will be reviewed by the Program Director and an oral examination will be given.
 If the resident is deemed competent, the Program Director will sign off on the competency and the completed competency will be documented electronically into the hospital record.
 This will allow confirmation of any resident’s competency by any hospital employee.
 Should the Program Director not deem the resident competent, a remediation program will be implemented and additional scenarios/procedures will be assigned until competency proficiency has been successful.

 9. In every level of supervision, the supervising faculty member must review progress notes within 24 hours, as well as sign procedural and operative notes and discharge summaries.